It is something that irritates me no end with musicians in general, the issue of keeping to time in concerts.

-I wasn’t tasked with managing the stage that day, that role went to the comperes who were a little more lax.
+I wasn’t tasked with managing the stage that day, that role went to the comperes who were perhaps a little too accommodating.
 If the responsibility fell on me, I would have gone out of my way to run a tighter ship.

 It’s something that bands seem to not understand, and they are blissfully unaware of how they are disrupting other performances.
 When audience members came to see a certain artist and have to wait 10-15 minutes because it’s running late, it can actually discourage punters from staying, meaning other artists aren’t performing in front of as many people, which harms them.

 If you’re on a stage that I’m managing, and you have a 20 minute slot, I don’t give a shit how you spend those 20 minutes.
 You can play uninterrupted for that duration, or you can spend 16 minutes talking.
 But know this, I won’t have you running over your slot and eating into other people’s performance time, as it’s selfish and unprofessional.
 I will give you a one song left cue, and if you have the audacity to try and undermine me, I will mute you.